Troubleshooting API Error Codes

 500 Internal Server Error

-This HTTP status code can mean anything really, but it usually indicates the API server crashed.
-It could have been caused by something related to your API call.
+This HTTP status code can mean anything, really, but it usually indicates the API server crashed.
+It could have been caused by an issue with your API call.

 Double-check the docs to make sure you did everything right: query fields, body fields, headers, and format.